-The idea for a Landmine Museum and Relief Facility came about when Aki Ra, an ex-child soldier Aki Ra.
+The idea for a Landmine Museum and Relief Facility came about when Aki Ra, an ex-child soldier.
 After years of fighting he returned to the villages in which he planted thousands of mines and began removing them, by hand, and defusing them with homemade tools.He displayed some of the items he had made safe and charged the tourists $1 to view them.
 He used the money to support the children in his care.
 It opened in 1997.

 The Relief Facility houses over 2 dozen children from small villages in Cambodia.
 The children are enrolled in public government school to continue their education.
 The Facility also has its own school building to enrich the children's education with a computer lab, a library, English language classes, a playground, and a staff of 14.
 The Relief Facility accepts volunteers to help teach English, work in the Museum and assist in the office.
 Please see the Volunteer page to learn how to become a volunteer.

 In 2008, with the help of the Landmine Relief Fund, a US charity, Aki Ra established a formal demining NGO, Cambodian Self Help Demining (CSHD).
 CSHD is a separate NGO and apart from the Museum.
 They clear landmines throughout the country.